UniversalDependencies/docs/_fr/dep/acl-relcl.md

 udver: '2'
 ---

-The `acl:relcl` relation is used for relative clauses modifying a nominal.
+The `acl:relcl` relation is used in all French corpora for relative clauses modifying a nominal.
 The relation points from the head of the nominal to the head of the relative clause.